 For CNN and Facebook, the user would visit an article or page, respectively, read through the content, and then post a short comment.
 During the course of this process, the user would be periodically prompted to indicate their level of satisfaction with the site.
-They were asked to verbally express their satisfaction on a Likert scale of 1-10, where 1 represented complete dissatisfaction, and 10 represented complete satisfaction.
+They were asked to verbally express their satisfaction on a Likert scale of 1-10, where 1 represented complete dissatisfaction.